-The student computer resource policies and procedures shall be distributed via the myMU portal and adhered to by all student users of computing resources.
+The student computer resource policies and procedures shall be distributed via the myMU portal by Information Management and adhered to by all student users of computing resources.
 Any student who violates the policy is subject to disciplinary action by Monmouth University and possible legal action under the laws of the State of New Jersey and/or the Federal Electronic Communications Privacy Act.
-For more information on computer resources and/or policies and procedures, contact the Information Management Help Desk at 732-923-4357 (HELP) or email@example.com.
+For more information on computer resources and/or policies and procedures, contact the Information Management Help Desk at 732-923-4357 (HELP) or firstname.lastname@example.org.

 A. Responsibilities of Information Management (IM)

 The Information Management staff provides student access to licensed software for the University community through the general computing labs, computing classrooms, and networks.
 Hardware and software licenses used in the student computing labs and computer classrooms are administered by IM.
 Unlicensed or unauthorized software is not permitted on any Monmouth University computer.
 Also controlled is use of the campus network, including Wi-Fi, which is for authorized users and acceptable purposes.
 Detail is outlined in the Electronic Resources Acceptable Use Policy located on the myMU portal.